vesseurw-design/stage-connectie-app/PHASE4_COMPLETION.md

-# Stage Connect - Phase 4 Implementation Summary
+# Stage Connect - Phase 4 Implementatie Samenvatting

-## Completion Status: ✅ COMPLETE
+## Voltooiingsstatus: ✅ VOLTOOID

 ### What Was Done